mhmoodlan/mhmoodlan.github.io/_posts/2020-04-25-conditional-density-notes.md

 ### Introduction

-Probability theory is one of the foundational pillars of machine learning.
-Here I share my notes while going through the [Introduction to Probability book](http://athenasc.com/probbook.html) and its [accompanying lectures](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-041-probabilistic-systems-analysis-and-applied-probability-fall-2010/).
+Working with probability theory requires understanding its two worlds, discrete and continuous.
+While the discrete case can be straightforward to understand, the continuous one can be a little bit more tricky, yet crucial to fully utilize the tools of probability theory.
+Here I share my notes while going through the [Introduction to Probability book](http://athenasc.com/probbook.html){:target="_blank"} by D. Bertsekas and J. Tsitsiklis, and its [accompanying lectures](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-041-probabilistic-systems-analysis-and-applied-probability-fall-2010/){:target="_blank"}.

 The main purpose of this post is to visually illustrate how conditional densities are formed.
-Having such a visual model of these concepts can aid our intuition around other composite concepts such as Bayes' rule and conditional expectation as a random variable or even when it is treated as an estimator.
+Having a visual model of these concepts can aid our intuition around other composite concepts such as Bayes' rule and conditional expectation as a random variable or an estimator.

 ### Sample Space, Random Variables, and Events

 Consider an experiment where we choose at random a number from the real line.
-The set of all possible outcomes of such an experiment is called the sample space {::nomarkdown}\({ \Omega }\){:/}, and for this particular one the sample space is all real numbers.
+The set of all possible outcomes of such an experiment is called the sample space {::nomarkdown}\({ \Omega }\){:/}, and for this particular one the sample space is all the real numbers.

 We define a random variable as a function of the sample space, i.e., it maps each outcome of the experiment to a real number.
 In the previous example, a function {::nomarkdown} \({X}\) {:/} that doubles each outcome is a random variable.
 So if the outcome of the experiment was 2.1, then the random variable X would take the value 2.1*2 = 4.2.